Original title: Ystäväni Natalia

 Author: Laura Lindstedt

 Genre: Literary Fiction

-The long-awaited new novel by Finlandia-prize winner!
-A bold, and brave novel about young woman’s sexuality, the power of narration, and identity.
+A bold and brave novel about a young woman’s sexuality, the power of narration, and identity.

 Natalia starts to see a therapist to help solve the problems in her sex life.
 It is clear from the beginning that she is not going to play by the rules of the therapy.
 The weekly sessions combine art, philosophy, literature, childhood memories, and erotic experiences as a method of treatment, and slowly they make Natalia lose all her inhibitions.
 She starts to enjoy the therapy – maybe too much?

 The novel takes a deconstructive approach to the self-help narratives of our time and drives the tools of autofiction into a dead end, asking what is concealed, when everything is revealed.